Heading to Scotland and wondering what to do in Inverness? Don’t miss these awesome things to do.

 What to do in Inverness, Scotland

 When planning my trip to Ireland, I decided to take a quick flight to Scotland.
 My favorite thing about being in Europe is that it’s so inexpensive to fly around the continent.
+You can easily visit both countries with this Ireland and Scotland itinerary.
 I knew that I wanted to visit the highlands.
 My ancestors are from the Isle of Skye, and I wanted to learn more about them and my ancestral home.
 I planned to visit Inverness as a half way point between Edinburgh and the Isle of Skye, but I ended up falling in love with the city and surrounding area!